-Welcome message by President Ralph Beha
+Welcome message from Our New Chapter President Ralph Beha

 A Heartfelt Thank You to out-going Co-Presidents Mary Warpeha (13 years, 2 terms) and Walter Graff (17 years, 2 terms) for their many years of dedication and service in promoting the friendships between Minnesota and China.